 I admit that in the model I am proposing there would be an uncomfortably Foucauldian level of scrutiny in terms of keeping track of one’s hours; we would all have to spend more time with our line managers, wrestling our jobs into submission (clearly HR can’t be trusted with this even though it is literally their whole job); and the senior staff would all pay less tax.
 However, I think these downsides would be more than outweighed by two things.
 Firstly, HR clearly wouldn’t be needed anymore and thus the whole department could be removed, saving heaps o’ cash and lowering the general cuntishness in the university by a noticeable margin.
 Secondly, imagine the lightness, joy and productivity of a healthy workload.
 Rest.
 Energy.
 Reading.
 Giving our best to our students and to each other.
 Cooking.
 Eating slowly.
-Sex.
+Sex (again, I refer to Foucault here: ‘sex is […] incompatible with a general and intensive work imperative’).
 Sleep.
 Imagine how many books you could read if you worked thirty-five hours a week, at a sensible pace, like a normal person.
 Imagine how many books you could write.
 Or, to apply the principle of ‘less but better’ more strictly, imagine if you read and wrote the same number of books and papers as you do now, but gave them the care, time and attention they deserve.
 Imagine the care, time and attention we could give our colleagues and our most vulnerable students.
 It would save relationships.
-I would save lives.
+It would save lives.

 Everyone doing less work per person (so to speak) would mean that there would be a load of work left over, of course, but I suggest that much of that work has absolutely zero value and could simply be abandoned (as the coming months of ‘lockdown’, whatever that means, will no doubt remind us).
 However, for everything left over that does have value, I draw your attention to the fact that every academic has a precarity story, by which I mean a harrowing tale about a lengthy period in the wilderness, usually immediately after getting their PhD: working multiple jobs; teaching anything that moved; writing lectures, job applications and teaching material (almost all for lectures, jobs and seminars that they didn’t get to do); and watching their peers and colleagues fall away.
 Academia is merciless.
 It will rip your throat out the moment your arms get tired.
 I’ve written elsewhere about being a functioning workaholic, but almost everyone in academia is a functioning workaholic.
 Indeed, I’m not sure it’s possible to work in academia without being a functioning workaholic.
 Overwork and work addiction are completely normalised.
 That’s why so many talented, dedicated colleagues, undergrads and postgrads fall away, through ill health caused or exacerbated by punishing hours and stress, or through realising that they have other, more attractive options.
 That attrition may sound like survival of the fittest, but of course the selection pressures at work here aren’t the natural external forces of a hostile terrain or scarce food resources, winnowing out those least suited to the environment for the long-term health of the species.
 It isn’t the best and brightest that are left, but those of us who have already invested too much to walk away; those who can’t do anything else; those who can’t bear to do anything else; those who are institutionalised; those who got lucky; those whose bodies and brains and relationships hold up the best.
 Meanwhile, into the darkness they go, the wise and the lovely.